 Non-legitimate refunds cost merchants billions every year, but Fintech company Verifi is using data insights to spare them costly chargebacks.

 In a digital economy, the rule of thumb tends to be that the smarter your use of data and technology, the more of a competitive edge your business has.
-This is particularly true in the e-commerce and retail sectors, where small inefficiencies can quickly compound and become large-scale problems.In a digital economy, leveraging contextual data gives businesses a crucial edge Click To Tweet
+This is particularly true in the e-commerce and retail sectors, where small inefficiencies can quickly compound and become large-scale problems.In a digital economy, leveraging contextual data gives businesses an edge Click To Tweet

 Take, for instance, the deceptively innocuous-sounding problem of “friendly fraud.”
 The term is used to describe a situation when a customer experiences “buyer’s remorse” and “tries it on” by putting in a claim directly with their bank or card issuer for a refund, when the sale did in fact legitimately occur.